In this tutorial, we are going to discuss the Java Collection Framework and the key interfaces in it.

-Collection interfaces provide highly efficient implementations that allows you to perform operations on collections.
-By using these implementations, you can take advantage of standard functionality in Java without need to write lengthy of code.
+Collection interface provide highly efficient implementations that allow you to perform operations on collections.
+So, by using these implementations, you can take advantage of standard methods in Java instead of writing a lengthy code.

 - The framework will give high performance.

-- Implementations of the highly efficient fundamental collections such as dynamic Arrays, Trees, LinkedLists and Hashtable.
+- Implementations of the highly efficient fundamental collections such as dynamic Arrays, Trees, LinkedList and Hashtable.

-- Framework allows many different types of collections with high degree interoperability.
+- The framework allows many different types of collections with high degree interoperability.

 - Extending and adapting the Framework collection is easy.

 What is Collection Framework in Java?

-Collection in Java represents the single unit of objects such as a group.
+A Collection represents a single unit of objects such as a group.
 The other name of the collection is container.
 Typically, collections represent the data items.
 For example, coins collection (All the coins at one place) and mailbox(Collection of mails).

-Collection framework always represents a unified architecture that are used for storing the objects.
+Collection framework always represents a combined architecture for storing the objects.
 Collection Framework has some of the techniques such as